rzuritamilla/phr/lab_gap/PITCHME.md

 @ul
 - Open the paper you got and read (for yourself) the name of a GIP colleague
 - Write down the following information about him/her (words in the tabu list cannot be used!):
-	- Application domain
-	- Methods (remove?)
+	- Specialization area (e.g. methods/application domain)
-	- Unique characteristic
+	- Professional unique characteristic
 - Put the paper back in the lottery pot
 @ulend